 How to get there

-Mumbai has a major airport, location around Andheri.
+Mumbai has a major airport, located around Andheri.
 It can take upto an hour to reach South Mumbai.
 The airport has flights from throughout the world and India.

 Old Names or New Names